 Airfare, airport fees and taxes, visa fees, lunches, dinners, transportation and any incidental costs.

 A non-refundable deposit of $500 USD is required to secure a space on this workshop.
-Final payment is due 90 days before the workshop starts.
-If you wish to cancel after final payment has been made, our refund policy is stated below:
+Balance is due 90 days prior to the workshop start date.
+If you wish to cancel after final payment has been made, our cancellation and refund policy is stated below: